Onstarva/configure-ad/README.md

   Join Client VM to DC VM
 - Step 5
   Setting up for all users to connect to Client VM
-- Step 6
+- Step 6 (Extra)
-  Creating a bunch of random users to attempt to login into Client VM
+  Creating a bunch of random users to login into Client VM

 <h2>Deployment and Configuration Steps</h2>